-The 2016 amendment, approved by Supreme Court Order No. 16-8300-007, effective December 31, 2016, provided that all complaints and citations commencing an action in the municipal courts must be signed, that the municipal court shall not accept for filing any unsigned complaint or citation and that any case commenced by an unsigned complaint or citation shall be dismissed without prejudice; in Paragraph (A), in the introductory sentence, after "commenced by filing", added "one of the following"; in Subparagraph (A)(1), after "consisting of a signed", added "sworn written", after "the facts", added "the", after "section number of", added "either", after "municipal ordinance or", added "the", and after "Compilation", deleted "which" and added "that"; in Subparagraph (A)(2), after "citation issued", added "and signed", and after "officer", deleted "pursuant to" and added "under"; in Subparagraph (A)(3), after "citation issued", added "and signed", and after "officer", added "and signed", and after "issuance of the citation", added "or"; deleted Subparagraph (A)(4) and redesignated former Subparagraph (A)(5) as Subparagraph (A)(4); in Subparagraph (A)(4), after "in direct", added "criminal", and after Subparagraph (A)(4), added the last two sentences of the undesignated paragraph.
+The 2016 amendment, approved by Supreme Court Order No. 16-8300-007, effective December 31, 2016, provided that all complaints and citations commencing an action in the municipal courts must be signed, that the municipal court shall not accept for filing any unsigned complaint or citation and that any case commenced by an unsigned complaint or citation shall be dismissed without prejudice; in Paragraph (A), in the introductory sentence, after "commenced by filing", added "one of the following"; in Subparagraph (A)(1), after "consisting of a signed", added "sworn written", after "the facts", added "the", after "section number of", added "either", after "municipal ordinance or", added "the", and after "Compilation", deleted "which" and added "that"; in Subparagraph (A)(2), after "citation issued", added "and signed", and after "officer", deleted "pursuant to" and added "under"; in Subparagraph (A)(3), after "citation issued", added "or"; deleted Subparagraph (A)(4) and redesignated former Subparagraph (A)(5) as Subparagraph (A)(4); in Subparagraph (A)(4), after "in direct", added "criminal", and after Subparagraph (A)(4), added the last two sentences of the undesignated paragraph.